yabwon/SAS_PACKAGES/SPF/SPFinit.md

  The `%installPackage()` macro installs the package zip
  in the packages folder.
 The process of installation is equivalent with
  manual downloading the package zip file into the packages folder.

+ In case the packages fileref is a multi-directory one the first directory
+ will be selected as a destination.

 --------------------------------------------------------------------------------------------